masterl/vector_and_matrix_tdd_trial/README.md

 #### Notes:
 - Don't be too harsh, I know I kinda didn't follow TDD directives fully, but this is just some practice programming.
 - Mostly naive implementation.
-- I gave almost no care to performance
+- I gave almost no care to performance and there's a lot of duplicated code waiting for refactor

 #### Vector
 - A great deal has already been done!